apollographql/apollo-server/docs/source/integrations/plugins-event-reference.md

 Your `willResolveField` handler can optionally return an ["end hook"](./plugins/#end-hooks) function that's invoked with the resolver's result (or the error that it throws).
 The end hook is called when your resolver has _fully_ resolved (e.g., if the resolver returns a Promise, the hook is called with the Promise's eventual resolved result).

-`willResolveField` and its end hook are the only synchronous plugin APIs (ie, they do not return `Promise`s).
+`willResolveField` and its end hook are synchronous plugin APIs (i.e., they do not return `Promise`s).

 #### Example